official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 186

-The Report of the Iraq Inquiryday join a democratic Afghanistan and a democratic Pakistan, inspiring reforms throughout the Muslim world …”
+day join a democratic Afghanistan and a democratic Pakistan, inspiring reforms throughout the Muslim world …”

 548. President Bush concluded: